 Special Event: Members of the International Delegation to Observe Trials of HDP Co-Chairs Demirtas and Yuksekdag Reports Back

-On the 30th of January 2018, in the Grand Committee Room of the House of Commons, the Centre for Kurdish progress held a public forum with members of an international delegation that traveled to Turkey to observed the trails of Peoples’ Democratic Party (HDP) Co-Chairs Selahattin Demirtas and Figen Yuksedag on the 6th and 7th of December.
+On the 30th of January 2018, in the Grand Committee Room of the House of Commons, the Centre for Kurdish progress held a public forum with members of an international delegation that traveled to Turkey to observed the trails of Peoples’ Democratic Party (HDP) Co-Chairs Selahattin Demirtas and Figen Yuksekdag on the 6th and 7th of December.

 The event was kindly hosted by Dan Carden, Labour MP for Liverpool Walton.